imaging8896/test-web-example/README.md

 # test-web-example
-It's a example automated test for a web.
+It's an example automated test for a web.

 ## Prerequisite
 1. Python 3.9 or 3.10, use `tox` to run all Python versiosn, and you can skip some Python versions by removing the Python version in `tox.ini`.
 You can install Python versions from [here](https://www.python.org/downloads/)